bigdata-i523/hid329/notebook.md

  - Week 9 (Oct 16- Oct 22)
     - Provided review of student paper on Piazza (HID 209)
     - made changes from TA/professor feedback, submitted paper to TurnitIn, and updated final files on GitHub
+ - Week 10 (Oct 23- Oct 29)
+   - turned in paper1 on Turnitin
+   - Selected final paper topic and reviewed section 2.7 (report format)
+   - working on paper 2